Republican-led Texas House impeaches state Attorney General Ken Paxton

 Paxton joins a small list of Texas public officials who have been impeached.
 The last was 1976.

-He has denied any allegations of wrongdoings, calling the proceedings a "sham" and illegal.
+He has denied any allegations of wrongdoing, calling the proceedings a "sham" and illegal.
 He's also continued to claim the impeachment vote prevents him from protecting Texans from the federal government.

 Paxton has also claimed he was never given the opportunity to testify in front of the House General Investigating Committee.